Psychologist

 Would You Like Personal Assistance?

-If you would like personal assistance, and the office hours of typical therapists and counselors do not fit your schedule, life style or personal needs, Dr Vince Berger may have the solution to your problems.
+If you really want help dealing with your feelings and emotions, changing your behavior, and improving your life and the approach and office hours of typical therapists and counselors do not fit your life style or personal needs, I may have a solution.

-Dr Berger has combined the "old days" when a doctor literally came to your home, with 21st century technology.
-By using office appointments, telephone consultations, email, instant messages, teleconferences, and the willingness to travel and meet with you personally in your home, office, or other location, Dr Berger is available to help you anytime and anywhere, 24 hours a day, 7 days a week.
+By using very flexible office appointments, telephone consultations, email, teleconferences, and the willingness to travel and meet with you personally in your home, office, or other location, I can be available to help you anytime and anywhere.

 Contact Dr. Berger